 There are two current ranges that are presently supported: ISL6549LOW-EVAL1 for higher output voltages, but lower output currents and ISL6549HI-EVAL1 for lower output voltages, but higher output currents.
-The schematic provided is for the generic board, so the values listed may not match each board; use the appropriate BOM for the correct values, and also for which components are populated or not (DNP = Do Not Populate).

 - Single 12V bias supply (no 5V supply is required)